EPFLRocketTeam/TVC/README.md

 <!--Liste des gens qui ont contribuer a développer le projet -->

 ## Project Status
 This project started in Oct.
-3 2020 and is still in progress.
+3 2020 and is still in progress as part of master and semester projects at EPFL.